Mission and Vision

 - Public lands access and advocacy

-We are pleased to bring you our 2021 Annual Report.
+We are pleased to bring you our 2022 Annual Report.
 You can read the full report here or click on an image below.
-Thank you for your continued support which truly allows us to further our mission of improving our trails and public lands in Eagle County!
+Thank you for your continued support which truly allows us to further our mission of connecting our community to the outdoors through sustainable recreation.

 History of VVMTA